tim-schneider/nexus-ansible-collection/roles/config_api/README.md

 If you want to enable the Pro features, please note that you have to provide your own license.
 If your Nexus instance is already running on the Pro version, you still need the `nexus_enable_pro_version` set to true, otherwise it will remove your license!

+If you set `nexus_enable_pro_version` to `true`, you must provide a base64 encoded license file

+Either by setting the `NEXUS_LICENSE_B64` environment variable on the system that executes your playbook or by providing the base64 encoded license string in your vars.
+`nexus_license_b64: <your Nexus .lic license file encoded into a base64 string>`

 Role Variables
 --------------